BolverBlitz/ESP8266-WS_LEDStrip/README.md

 3 Events are emited (msg, pin, err).
 `msg`: Any message (like connected notificatin)
 `pin`: Updates on a GPIO pin status
+`raw`: Provides information if the raw mode is on/off
 `err`: Any errors the ESP encounters

 ## Large Example